8n8/bigwebthing/README.md

 The server provides a TCP server on port 11453.

-## Proof of work

-Some API routes are protected by a proof of work problem.
-To create a proof of work token, the user must download some unique bytes and a difficulty value from the server, and find some more unique bytes that will create a 32-byte slow hash with all the bytes greater than the difficulty.
-The 'slow' hash should not be that slow.
-It should be slow enough that any implementation details apart from hashing are amortised.
-So a proof of work token is like this:

-+ 16 bytes: unique from the server
-+ 8 bytes: calculated by the client

-The server checks that the first part is indeed something that it recently gave out, then that the hash of the whole meets the current difficulty.

 ## TCP API

 It will accept incoming TCP connections.
 A connection begins unauthenticated, and can change to authenticated.
 Messages that are only sent/acceptable on an authenticated channel are marked "AUTH".